avanzosc/crm-addons/crm_claim_mrp/README.rst

 CRM Claim MRP
 =============

-* One to many to claims in Work Orders and Productions.
+* Many to many from claims to Work Orders and Productions.
 * When pressing the pause button, wizard to create a claim.

 Bug Tracker